stevenblair/rapid61850/README.md

 There are examples of how to use each command from C code in `main_json.c`.
 JSON prettification (formatting with whitespace) can be enabled at compile-time.

-Apart from the Logical Device separator which must be '/', either '.' or '/' can be used to separate items in the object reference.
+Either '.' or '/' can be used to separate items in the object reference, but the separator between the Logical Device and the object reference must be '/'.
 All URLs are case-sensitive.

 #### Associate ####

 Explicitly creates an ACSI association, using the IP address and port of the requester as the ID. `ACSI_AUTO_ASSOCIATE` can be set to `1` to automatically associate any client that requests data.
-Alternatively, this command can be ignored for convenience.
+Alternatively, this command can be completely ignored for convenience.
 If using HTTP authentication (with SSL), the username and password act as the authentication parameters for the association.

 HTTP `GET` with: `/associate`